 The US brand does not require any mixing before use.
 The Canadian brand can be used unmixed or if directed, may be mixed with sterile saline just before use.
 Once a vial is opened, throw away any unused solution.

 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or use this drug more often than prescribed without your doctor's approval.
 Using too much of this medication will increase your risk of serious (possibly fatal) side effects.

 Rinse your mouth after treatment to prevent dry mouth and throat irritation.

-Learn which of your medications/inhalers you should use every day and which you should use if your breathing suddenly worsens.
-Ask your doctor ahead of time what to do if you have worsening cough or shortness of breath, wheezing, increased sputum, worsening peak flow meter readings, increased use of your quick-relief inhaler, or if your quick-relief inhaler does not seem to be working well.
-Learn when you can treat breathing problems by yourself and when you must get medical help right away.
+Learn which of your inhalers/medications you should use every day and which you should use if your breathing suddenly worsens (quick-relief drugs).
+Ask your doctor ahead of time what you should do if you have new or worsening cough or shortness of breath, wheezing, increased sputum, waking up at night with trouble breathing, if you use your quick-relief inhaler more often, or if your quick-relief inhaler does not seem to be working well.
+Learn when you can treat sudden breathing problems by yourself and when you must get medical help right away.